 Also, Lonely Planet didn’t include any restaurants in other municipalities like Envigado and Sabaneta, which also have some good restaurants.

 I personally am not the biggest fan of TripAdvisor due to problems with some fake reviews.
 But in my opinion, it’s a better place to look for restaurants than the Lonely Planet guidebook.
-TripAdvisor has nearly 1,400 restaurants in Medellín listed plus 182 restaurants in Envigado and 53 restaurants in Sabaneta.
+TripAdvisor has over 1,500 restaurants in Medellín listed plus over 200 restaurants in Envigado and 59 restaurants in Sabaneta.

 In comparison, the 2018 Lonely Planet Colombia guidebook only includes 19 restaurants in Medellín and they missed many of the best.

 Also, the Medellin Guru website is a better way to find restaurants in the metro area.
-We have reviewed over 85 restaurants in Medellín and the Aburrá Valley.
-In addition, we have curated lists of the best of several types of restaurants, including:
+We have reviewed over 100 restaurants in Medellín and the Aburrá Valley.
+In addition, we have curated lists of the best restaurants, including:

 - 12 Best Vegan and Vegetarian Restaurants in El Poblado